F4cu/portfolio-new/README.md

 You can choose a license for the code in this repository (for example MIT) and add it as a separate `LICENSE` file.

-The visual design, case studies, and written content are your personal intellectual property and may not be reused without permission.
+The visual design, case studies, and written content are Facundo Rosales' personal intellectual property and may not be reused without permission.